ssuman/notes/effective_java/notes.markdown

 ## Effective Java Notes -
+### Item 1 - Consider Static factory methods instead of constructors.
+1. Advantages of static factory methods are:
+	* Static factory methods have names unlike constructors.
+	* Static factory methods are not required to create a new Object each time they are invoked.
+	* Static factory methods can return an object of any subtype.
+	* Static factory methods can reduce verbosity of creating parameterized type instances.
+2. Disadvantage of static factory methods are:
+	* Providing only static factory methods without public or protected constructors cannot be subclassed.
+	* Not readily distinguishable from other static methods.

 ### Item 5 - Avoid creating unnecessary objects
 1. Reuse of a single object instead of creating a new object each time is both faster and stylish.